Grammy Awards Best World Music Album Nominee

 Their music includes four-stringed cuatro, harp, maracas, and also Peruvian-flamenco cajón, Brazilian surdo, afro-Colombian Tambora, a stomp dance as a percussion component and tribal indigenous whistles never seen before out of Latin America.

 The particular sound of Cimarrón leads a new wave of Colombian joropo music.
+They are ready to embrace their foolish side and bring their incredible music to Church Street.

 Street Performers will be up & down the Church Street Marketplace Friday, noon-10 p.m.; Saturday, 11-10 p.m.; & Sunday, 11-6 p.m.